 - You can also type a note if you have special instructions or requests for your accountant.

 - Click Send, and Intuit® will now send a download link to the Accountant’s email address.
-Clicking the link accountant can download the Accountant’s Copy of your Company File.
+Clicking the link, the accountant can download the Accountant’s Copy of your Company File.

-These are some of the easy ways to send your QuickBooks file to your accountant using email.
+These are some of the easy ways to Email QuickBooks File to your accountant using email.
 If you are facing any trouble or want to learn more on how to Email QuickBooks File, you can get direct assistance from our certified experts at Support Number +1- 855 738 2784.

 How to send forms in email using QuickBooks Desktop for Windows?